Meti31/DATA-4380-INDIVIDUAL/README.md

 # Prediction of Diseases using machine learning Algorithms

-This repository holds an attempt to compare the performance of different machine learning algorithms on two dataset.And also attempts to build web app using streamlit to predict the likelihood of a person having these disease based on the given datasets.
+This repository holds an attempt to compare the performance of different machine learning algorithms on two dataset.And also attempts to build web app using streamlit to predict the likelihood of a person having these diseases based on the given datasets.
 The datasets  used are "Diabetes Dataset"( https://www.kaggle.com/datasets/mathchi/diabetes-data-set) and "Heart Failure Prediction Dataset" (https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)

 # Overview